 So one of our key proposals was that the four common, core positions would be actively networked across the Plan work, enhancing learning and organizational coherence and culture.
 At the same time, we thought a lot about pathways for career advancement.
 We imagined that future Country Directors would serve in at least two of the other common, core positions, in at least two different Regions.
 Again, this would provide coherence across the wide variety of cultures where Plan operated, and a breath of experience in the basic roles in the organization.

 The PSM position would turn out to be the most problematic of all the four core positions, only because the position was designed NOT to have line authority over program implementation.
 People who moved into the PSM roles as we implemented the new structure, mostly, were accustomed to leading and managing, and found it frustrating to have to influence rather than direct.
-My reasoning was that the pace and pressures of program implementation were so fast and heavy, that it was easy to focus exclusively on getting projects implemented.
+My reasoning was that the pace and pressures of program implementation were so fast and heavy that it was easy to focus exclusively on getting projects implemented, just spending the budget.
 Space for thinking strategically was squeezed out by the pressures, common in Plan, of spending the budget, managing sponsorship backlogs, and handling yearly audits.

 Output from the workshop was shared with Plan’s senior management, and then with our partner fundraising organizations, in another two-day workshop.
 Nearly all Country Directors and Regional Directors, along with Regional Office staff, participated in full-day review sessions, during which they examined the draft structural recommendations made in our workshop, and made suggestions for improvement.